tijlleenders/ZinZen/documentation/ADR/003-use-react-framework.md

 We need to get contributions from the community to stay in touch with needs - and lower costs.
 To do this, we need to lower the barriers to entry for newcomers.
 They need to be able to jump in, solve an issue, and move on.
+We've already decided on a reactive UI model in the vanilla JS implementation - but without motivating it clearly.

 # Decision